 The College will consider qualified foreign workers for appropriate job openings.
-All successful applicants, regardless of citizenship, are required to provide documentary evidence of their current eligibility to work in the United States on or within three (3) business days of the commencement of their employment by completing an I-9 employment eligibility verification process establishing their permanent or temporary right to work in the United States.
-At that time, the employee must produce an acceptable document or combination of documents that are listed on the I-9 form.
+All successful applicants, regardless of citizenship, are required to provide documentary evidence of their current eligibility to work in the United States on or within three (3) business days of the commencement of their employment by completing an I-9 Employment Eligibility Verification Form establishing their permanent or temporary right to work in the United States.
+At that time, the employee must produce any acceptable document or combination of documents that are listed on the I-9 form.